Malvern (SA)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Malvern has an exceptionally high national income level according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year ended June 2023.
-The median income among taxpayers in Malvern is $70,601 and the average income stands at $111,384.
-These figures compare to those for Greater Adelaide which are $54,808 and $66,852 respectively.
-Based on a Wage Price Index growth rate of 8.8% since financial year ended June 2023, current estimates suggest the median income would be approximately $76,814 and the average income would be around $121,186 as of September 2025.
-According to data from the 2021 Census, household, family and personal incomes in Malvern rank highly nationally, between the 86th and 93rd percentiles.
-Income analysis shows that 34.2% of the community (988 individuals) fall within the $4000+ earnings band, unlike trends in the surrounding region where 31.8% fall within the $1,500 - 2,999 range.
-Higher earners represent a substantial presence with 46.0% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 89.6% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+The suburb of Malvern has an exceptionally high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Malvern is $70,601, while the average income stands at $111,384.
+These figures compare to those of Greater Adelaide, which are $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Malvern's median income would be approximately $76,814, and the average income would be around $121,186 as of September 2025.
+According to figures from the 2021 Census, incomes in Malvern rank highly nationally, with household incomes at the 93rd percentile, family incomes at the 87th percentile, and personal incomes at the 86th percentile.
+Income analysis shows that 34.2% of individuals in Malvern earn more than $4000 weekly (987 individuals), which is higher than the trend in the surrounding region where 31.8% fall within the $1500 - $2999 range.
+A substantial presence of higher earners is evident, with 46.0% exceeding $3000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retain 89.6% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income